Activision Blizzard: Workplace misconduct lawsuit and acquisition by Microsoft (2021–present)

 To resolve these issues, Microsoft agreed to outsource the cloud gaming rights of Activision Blizzard's games to Ubisoft, which was cleared by regulators.
 The acquisition was completed on October 13, 2023.
-The last time Activision Blizzard reported their annual financial results for its shareholders before Microsoft acquired them was on February 6, 2023.
+The last time Activision Blizzard reported its annual financial results for its shareholders before Microsoft acquired it was on February 6, 2023.
 Activision Blizzard reported $7.54 billion in revenue and $1.52 billion in net income.
 As part of the acquisition deal, Kotick announced his resignation as CEO the same day, along with other high level executives, though Kotick will remain onboard through the end of 2023 to help with the transition.
 Bobby Kotick departed Activision Blizzard on December 29, 2023.

 In May 2022, QA testers of Activision Blizzard subsidiary Raven Software went public as the Game Workers Alliance (GWA) with the support of Campaign to Organize Digital Employees-CWA and voted to unionize with a count of 19 – 2 in favor.
 The National Labor Relations Board recognized GWA as a union.

 Following the Raven Software's successful unionization, the 20-member QA team of Blizzard Albany announced a unionization drive in July 2022 as GWA Albany.
 The vote passed (14–0), forming the second union at an Activision Blizzard subsidiary.

 In February 2023, Activision Blizzard announced to employees that it would end its full-time remote policy starting between April and June that year.
 On November 30, quality assurance staffers were told that the company would end its hybrid work model and bring employees in Austin, Texas, Eden Prairie, Minnesota and El Segundo, California back to the office full time in 2024.
 ABK Workers Alliance accused the company of forcing out employees with this decision.

 On March 8, 2024, 600 QA testers at 3 Activision studios in Austin, Eden Prairie, and El Segundo formed the union "Activision Quality Assurance United-CWA" and voted to unionize (390–8) in favor, making it the largest video game union in the United States.
 Microsoft voluntarily recognized the union.
 On July 24, 2024, 500 artists, designers, engineers, producers, and quality assurance testers who work on World of Warcraft also voted to unionize.

+In September 2026, Microsoft transferred World’s Edge, Rare, and the Halo franchise from Xbox Game Studios to Activision.